-Gratitude in Life- Are you Grateful for the Things you Have?
+Gratitude in Life- Are you grateful for the happiness you have?

-But as they say, life has its own way.
-I was able to comprehend the real meaning of this simple yet powerful phrase later in life when I went through a phase that taught me that complaining was way too easy a task about the things that we don’t possess, and it takes a sound mind and a heart full of gratitude to be thankful for what we have.
+But as they say, life has its own way of teaching.
+Happiness has its own price and benefits can’t be reaped in just like that.
+I was able to comprehend the real meaning of this simple yet powerful phrase later in life when I went through a phase that taught me that complaining was way too easy a task about the things that we don’t possess.
+And it takes a sound mind and a heart full of gratitude to be thankful for what we have.
 I realized that when some things go wrong, take a moment to be thankful for the things that are still going right.

 A simple phrase, which had been used by myself numerous times in my writings yet never practiced by me.
 I was always big on manners, big on politeness, but was I big on gratitude?
 Did I ever wonder how blessed I was in life instead of being a complaint register lately?
 Did I ever actually practice gratitude in my life?
 The answers to all these questions was a big NO.

 I realized that life is not about having it all.
 We should be thankful for those days as well when we had empty pockets and days of wanting.
 Those are the days when one learns most about what life is.
 I was thankful that I had a roof over my head, thankful that I had food in the fridge, thankful that I had money in the banks, thankful that I had a lovely family, and most important that I had work which I simply adored doing.
 So, what was all that frustration and cribbing about?
 Where was my happiness ?
 The answer was simple, I was not valuing what I had.